nitlang/nitutorial/wiki/pages/mission_01_01.md

 # Hello, World!

-We found an ancient language called Nit.
-Historians say that it was the most popular language of the pre-alpha era.
-A lot of Dome life systems and security protocols are based on Nit.
-This may be our chance!
-We need you to master this language!

-According to apocryphal documentation, Nit is a statically typed language that aims at elegance, simplicity and intuitiveness.
+Nit is a statically typed language that aims at elegance, simplicity and intuitiveness.

 For instance, `print` is a function that print something at the screen.